evagoras/acf_mappings_thread_safety_issue/README.md

 ## See the issue
 - Open the file `http://127.0.0.1:52831/dump.html` in your browser.
 - Run the jMeter test.
-- Refresh the browser to see the errors.
+- Refresh the browser periodically, as the test is running, to see the errors.

 Any time the mapping `/test5` is not found, a new line will be added to the output with the mappings at that moment in time.